Emergency – Call 911

-Helicopter-based air ambulance services and transport are provided by:
+Helicopter-based air ambulance services and transport are provided by 2 contracted providers:

-- the Shock Trauma Air Rescue Society (STARS) from bases in Calgary, Edmonton and Grande Prairie
+- the Shock Trauma Air Rescue Society (STARS) from bases in Calgary, Edmonton and Grande Prairie, and

-- the Helicopter Emergency Response Organization (HERO) for northeastern Alberta from Fort McMurray, and
+- the Helicopter Emergency Response Organization (HERO) for northeastern Alberta from Fort McMurray.

-A number of charter helicopter operators provide rescue services to support patient care in remote areas of the province.
+A number of charter helicopter operators provide rescue services to support patient access in remote areas of the province.